 Table of Contents:

-The term MEV stands for Miner Extractable Value, lately referred to as maximum extractable value.
+The term MEV stands for Miner Extractable Value, lately referred to as Maximum Extractable Value (MEV in both cases).
 It is a measure of the profit a miner (or validator, sequencer, etc.) can make through their ability to arbitrarily include, exclude, or re-order transactions within the blocks they produce on a smart-contract enabled blockchain network.

 What is MEV (Miner Extractable Value)?